yext/search-ui-react/docs/search-ui-react.generativedirectanswerprops.citationcard.md

 ## GenerativeDirectAnswerProps.CitationCard property

-The component for citation card
+The citation card component for customizing how each citation is displayed.

 **Signature:**